 Dr. Charles A. Platt was called by the congregation in 1942 and served as Senior Pastor until 1973.
 His extended conservative pastorate gave the church a stable and secure presence in the community.
 During his 30 years the church added an Education Building , a new Sanctuary and Chancel, new Sunday school rooms and also acquired an Austin pipe organ.
 Dr. Platt also delivered consistent inspiring messages in his weekly sermons which set a standard that was to be a hallmark for future ministries at the church.

-Dr. Howard J. Hansen was called to follow Dr. Platt as Senior Pastor in 1974 and served the church until 1994.
+Dr. Howard J. Hansen was called to follow Dr. Platt as Senior Pastor in 1974 and served the church until 1991.
 Dr. Hansen was known for his homiletic skills and challenged the congregation to expand their vocabularies along with their faith journeys.
+He also had a wonderful singing voice and often sang “There is a Balm in Gilead” during Communion.
 He delighted in hearty verbal jousting during Bible study courses.
 He supported the church’s hands on participation with Habitat for Humanity and the church became known as a “Sponsoring Church” for other community projects.
 During his tenure he began a building project called “The Renaissance Fund” to add a new wing with a Chapel and gymnasium.

 The Rev. Bertram G. Watkins was called to follow Dr. Hansen as Senior Pastor in May of 1997. and served the church until September of 2016.
 Rev. Watkins led the congregation with challenging, well-researched sermons that incorporated theology, history, and humor that always emphasized the nature of the human condition.
 On Christmas Eve in 2009 Rev. Watkins introduced the congregation to the back story of the writing of Charles Dickens’ A Christmas Carol and the deeper meanings of the classic tale.
 He followed up with an extended study of the impact of the story on the British culture and began an annual December showing of various film versions of the work.
 Rev. Watkins consistently challenged the congregation to act on God’s call to care for each other and to actively feed the hungry and comfort the sick and infirm.
 The congregation responded with the ministry of Caring Cook’s for meals to members during illness or loss; and to community outreach projects such as Family Promise, sending homeless children to camp each summer, walk in dinners for the homeless and St Paul’s Family Mission, cooking dinner for 20-30 homeless men every month.
 The church enthusiastically continues to support these missions.
 In September of 2016 Rev. Bertram G. Watkins retired after faithfully serving our church for 20 years.